danielw98/jpeg-encoder/README.md

 - **Self-documenting code**: All constants reference ITU-T.81 standard sections
 - **100% test pass rate**: All tests validated after refactor, bit-identical JPEG output

-See `internals/PHASE1_COMPLETE.md` for detailed refactor summary and `internals/REFACTOR_ROADMAP.md` for future phases.

 ## What This Is

 Educational JPEG codec implementing the complete ITU-T.81 baseline sequential encoding pipeline.
 Focus is on clean code structure and demonstrating how frequency-domain transforms enable lossy compression.